Nio-av/BitcoinDemoPwa/README.md

 - In local development, there is an Issue with Firefox Developer Edition.
 Normal Firefox works fine.
 - There are some TODO: - comments in the code.
 - Detail View is not completed jet.
 Console.log returns some Data.
+- Screen "Bitcoin Umrechner", "Bitcoin Diagram" & "Mein Bitcoin" are missing.

+## Special Ionic Feature while running via Firebase etc.:
+- Offline Mode
+- Install Propt on iOS
+- Install Button

+(Hopefully, that is working...
+Not tested yet, but should be.
+Same code as in an other Project ;) )

 ## Features